skiano/genz/README.md

 _.p({ class: 'my-class' }, 'paragraph text...');
 ```

-Children can be arrats (and nested deeply)...
+Children can be arrats (and nested deeply):

 ```js
 import _ from '@skiano/edison';